 - Needs to be held to sleep

-- Needs help with settling or self soothing
+- Needs help with settling or self-soothing

-In conclusion, paired with a consistent, soothing nighttime routine, the Zen Sleep sack really is a wonderful positive sleep association.
+Paired with a consistent, soothing nighttime routine, the Zen Sleep sack really is a wonderful positive sleep association.